Amos2016GroupOne/amos-ss16-proj1/README.md

 # amos-ss16-proj1: BLEaring
 The repository for the AMOS Project 2016 Group 1

+## Description

+An Evaluation project for using the ionic stack to develop a medical health care App for monitoring and controlling bluetooth low energy hearing aids.

-Prerequisites:
+## Prerequisites:

-Cordova:
+### Cordova/ionic:
 - NodeJS + NPM

-Android:
+### Android:
 - Android SDK
 - JDK 1.8

-E2E Tests:
+### E2E Tests:
 - Protractor
 - Java for Selenium
 - Firefox

-Install and build:
+## Install and build:

 - npm install -g cordova ionic bower gulp karma-cli protractor cordova-icon
   - to run cordova-icon you need `imagemagick`